Kunal-Shahaji-Londhe/100-days-of-code/log.md

 **Thoughts:**  build a project to implement routing in react using react-router-dom , it was not that complicated but still was good concept.

+### Day 5: January 11, 2024

+**Today's Progress**: build two project on context api in react.

+**Thoughts:**  context api in react is very complex topic and it was pretty challenging but hitesh chaudhary's tutorial was really great, he broke down the concept very well for beginners and made it less complex, overall understood the theory but might need more practice on this topic.

+**Link to work:** go to Learning react repository!